 CNC drilling produces holes in preparation for threading or for end-use.

 Laser Powder Bed Fusion (L-PBF) is used to make complex and dimensionally stable metal parts.

-Selective Laser Sintering (SLS) is a is capable of creating highly- accurate plastic parts.
+Selective Laser Sintering (SLS) is capable of creating highly- accurate plastic parts.

 Multi Jet Fusion (MJF) is a very accurate with short building times and high output.